AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 ## Best Practices to support for new localization {#best-practices}

-*   Adobe recommends to create translation project after creating an Adaptive Form.
+*   Adobe recommends creating translation project after creating an Adaptive Form.

 *   When new fields are added in an existing Adaptive Form:
     * **For machine translation**: Re-create the dictionary and run the translation project.
 Fields added to an Adaptive Form after creating a translation project remain untranslated.